andrewcooke/choochoo/docs/impulse.md

     The transformation can be understood in three stages.
 First, values below a threshold (`zero`) are discarded.
-Next, the range to zone 6 is normalized to the range 0-1.
+Next, the range to zone 5 is normalized to the range 0-1.
 Finally, this normalized value is raised to the power `gamma`.

-    The "gamma correction" is a standard technique for parameterising uncertainty in the shape of a function.
+    This "gamma correction" is a standard technique for parameterising uncertainty in the shape of a function.
 A value of `gamma` greater than 1 will give a "concave" curve - in this case implying that high zones are significantly more important than low zones.
-    A value of `gamma` less than 1 will give a "comvex" curve - implying that low zones are similar in importance to high zones.
+    A value of `gamma` less than 1 will give a "convex" curve - implying that low zones are similar in importance to high zones.

     This step accomodates different ideas about how the body responds